Jamie Bryson: 2014 European election

 Bryson initially put himself forward for the European elections in 2014 as an independent candidate but failed to raise the funds (£5,000) for the deposit necessary for him to stand.

 Namagate

 In 2015, Bryson made a number of allegations concerning the sale of loans and properties by the National Asset Management Agency on his blog.
 This culminated in him giving evidence to the Northern Ireland Assembly's Finance Committee, in which he accused the First Minister of Northern Ireland, Peter Robinson, of corruption.

 In August 2016 Bryson was accused of leaking the name of his source in the NAMA revelations, an accusation he strongly denied.
 The leak of the information regarding Daithí McKay, resulted in the MLA resigning his seat.

-Bryson is to be put on trial on a charge of conspiracy to commit misconduct in public office.
+Bryson was put on trial on a charge of conspiracy to commit misconduct in public office.
 He issued a High Court challenge seeking to prevent his prosecution in 2021.
 His challenge failed in November 2021.